incakoala/simple-blackjack/README.md

 1. Navigate to the root of the folder where this README is located
 2. Simply run `pytest` on the command line to start a series of unit and integration tests defined in `/tests`
-> Run `pytest -s` to run all tests and see game-related print statements
+    > or run `pytest -s` to run all tests and see game-related print statements

 #### Manual tests
 I manually played a bunch of mock games, each time with a strategy such as: